On this page:

 |

-Your organisation and its office bearers must comply with requirements in the Associations Incorporation Reform Act 2012, including accounting, auditing and annual reporting requirements.
+Your organisation must comply with requirements in the Associations Incorporation Reform Act 2012.
+This includes accounting, auditing and annual reporting requirements.

 |

 Your organisation is not bound by the Associations Incorporation Reform Act 2012.
-However, your organisation is still bound by other state and federal laws, such as tax laws.
+Your organisation is still bound by other state and federal laws, such as tax laws.

 |